 Pam H. Schneider

 Pam is one of the three founding partners of the firm and served as a partner in the firm until December 31, 2013, after which she became Of Counsel to the firm.
-Prior to founding the firm, she was a partner in the Personal and Fiduciary Law department of Philadelphia-based Drinker Biddle & Reath LLP, which she joined as an associate in 1978 after practicing with the law firm of White & Case in New York City.
+Prior to founding the firm, she was a partner in the Personal and Fiduciary Law department of Philadelphia-based Drinker Biddle & Reath LLP, which she joined as an associate after practicing with the law firm of White & Case in New York City.
 Pam received her J.D. from Columbia Law School and her B.A. from the University of Pennsylvania.

 Pam is a past chair of the Section on Real Property, Trust and Estate Law of the American Bar Association, a past member of the Board of Regents of the American College of Trust and Estate Counsel (“ACTEC”), a former trustee of the ACTEC Foundation and a former member of the Pennsylvania Joint State Government Commission Advisory Committee on Decedents’ Estates Laws.
 She was an adjunct professor in the Masters Program in Taxation at New York University School of Law, where she co-taught courses in Advanced Estate Planning and the Federal Generation-Skipping Transfer Tax.
 In addition, she served as an advisor to two of the American Law Institute’s projects on the Restatement of the Law.